-Visitors to the Solano Community College Campus must purchase a daily meter ticket located adjacent to the entrances of lots 1 - 5 and may park in any fee lot (1, 2, 3, 4, 5, and 6) in non-reserved spaces.
+Visitors to the Fairfield Solano Community College Campus must purchase a daily meter ticket located adjacent to the entrances of lots 1-5 and may park in any fee lot (1, 2, 3, 4, 5, and 6) in non-reserved spaces.
 If a meter ticket dispenser is out of order, visitors must purchase a meter ticket from another dispenser.
 Visitors are liable for parking citations received for violations of established parking regulations.
+Vacaville and Vallejo Centers: Ticket dispensers are available in the parking lots.
+Visitors may park in non-reserved spaces.

-Guest Passes - Guest Passes are available for individuals who are NOT employees or students but frequently visit the campus to do volunteer or committee work.
+Guest Passes are available for individuals who are NOT employees or students but frequently visit the campus to do volunteer or committee work.
 These passes are valid in student lots only.
 For more information, contact the Police Department at ext.
-4369.
+4608.

-Special Event Parking - Parking arrangements for any special event being held on campus must be made in advance.
+Parking arrangements for any special event being held on campus must be made in advance.
 All parking regulations and fees are in force unless prior arrangements have been made with the Police.
 Any parking fee waiver must be authorized by the College President.
 The Police can assist with parking arrangement and traffic direction for special events.
 For more information, contact the Police Department at ext.
 4369.

-Special Guests - Temporary parking permits are available for special guests who are on official business for the day.
+Temporary parking permits are available for special guests who are on official business for the day.
 For more information, contact the Police Department at ext.
 4369.
 Allow at least 5 days for permit requests.